Trump claims serious trade negotiations with China to begin

 Uncharacteristically silent Sunday while Zarif was in France, Trump insisted that Macron had asked his "approval" before asking Zarif to attend, as he looks to lower tensions in the Persian Gulf.
 And Trump rejected the assertion by some allies that the invitation to Zarif was somehow an insult.

 "I spoke to President Macron yesterday and I knew everything he was doing and I approved whatever he was doing and I thought it was fine," Trump said of the Zarif talks.
-He said he thought it was too soon for he and Zarif to meet, but wouldn't say whether any Americans had come in contact with the Iranian.
-The Iranian government had said they would not meet with any Americans during the 8-hour visit to France.
+He said he thought it was too soon for he and Zarif to meet but wouldn't say whether any Americans had been in contact with the Iranian.
+The Iranian government had said they would not meet with any Americans during the eight-hour visit to France.

 Trump said there could soon be time for a meeting between himself and Iranian officials, but refused to lay out clear steps forward or say if he'd be willing to accede to a plan put forward by Macron to offer Iran some relief from crushing petroleum sanctions in exchange for restarting nuclear talks.
 He said of the Iran talks, "It's all very new.
 They're under a lot of financial stress."